patooworld/vsixvhax/Diagnostics.md

 There are two settings that influence the behavior of Diagnostics:

-- "haxe.enableDiagnostics" - Controls whether Diagnostics should be shown at all.
+- `"haxe.enableDiagnostics"` - Controls whether Diagnostics should be shown at all.
 Defaults to `true`.
-- "haxe.diagnosticsPathFilter" - A regex that is matched against file paths.
+- `"haxe.diagnosticsPathFilter"` - A regex that is matched against file paths.
 Diagnostics for files not matching the filter are hidden.

   The default filter is `"${workspaceRoot}"`, which means Diagnostics are only shown for files in the current workspace (`${workspaceRoot}` is replaced with the current workspace's path).
-This means that Diagnostics won't be shown for files in your Haxelib directory, for instance.
-If you are for instance the author of a Haxelib and do want to see Diagnostics for Haxelibs as well, you can effectively disable the filter by making it match everything (`".*?"`).
+This means that Diagnostics won't be shown for files in your Haxelib directory.
+If you want to see Diagnostics for Haxelibs as well (for instance if you are the author of a Haxelib), you can effectively disable the filter by making it match everything (`".*?"`).

   For some projects, it makes sense to restrict the filter even further than `"${workspaceRoot}"`, e.g. to `"${workspaceRoot}/Source"` in OpenFL projects.
-Lime generates some `.hx` files into the `Export` directory, which you may want to hide.
+Lime generates some `.hx` files into the `Export` directory, for which Diagnostics are not very useful.

   Apart from `${workspaceRoot}`, there's also a second variable available in filters: `${haxelibPath}`.
 You could use this to show Diagnostics only for the current workspace and a specific haxelib, for instance: